kytos/legacy/napps/kytos/web_topology_layout/README.rst

 API
 ===

-The REST endpoints that this NApp exposes are:
+The REST endpoints this NApp exposes are:

 -  ``web/topology/layouts``:

-   -  This first endpoint only accepts the ``GET`` method and it return a list with the name of current available layouts.
+   -  This first endpoint only accepts the ``GET`` method and it returns a list with the name of current available layouts.

 -  ``web/topology/layouts/<name>``:

-   -  This endpoint accespts both ``GET`` and ``POST`` methods.
+   -  This endpoint accepts both ``GET`` and ``POST`` methods.

-      -  The ``GET`` method will return a json with the requested layout (), if it exists.
+      -  The ``GET`` method will return a JSON with the requested layout(), if it exists.
 Otherwise, it will return a 400 error.
-      -  The ``POST`` method receives a json with the data to be saved and save it as a json file.
+      -  The ``POST`` method receives a JSON with the data to be saved and save it as a file.
 These files will be saved at ``TOPOLOGY_DIR``, defined on the ``main.py`` file. **For now, the default value of this folder is ``/tmp/kytos/topologies/``**.